 Mistakes in the world of UX design can be costly.
 They may result in failed products, unhappy users, inefficient processes, or frustrated team members.
-We’ve asked four product design experts and leaders to talk about the most common and dangerous mistakes made in the process of UX design.

 Here’s what they came up with.

 - Designing experiences based on assumptions rather than real insights into the usage context, behavioral patterns, mental models or level of digital literacy in your user base.

 - Underestimating the power of simple, minimalistic design and copy.
 Less can be more.

 - Not being purposeful enough in making design decisions.

 - Jumping straight to design screens - and skipping important steps of the design process.

 - Neglecting good communication and failing to involve the team and stakeholders in designing solutions.

 - Failing to define the problem and thus solving the wrong one.